nhsconnect/CareConnectAPI/restfulapis_clinical_medication.md

 ## Read Operation ##

-Return a single `Immunization` for the specified id
+Return a single `Medication` for the specified id

 ```http
 GET /Medication/:id